 Since the decision is drafted in the Serbian language, and if the foreigner does not have legal counsel (which is quite often the case), there is no real possibility of challenging it.

 Since the refugees detained in the transit zone of Nikola Tesla Airport are not considered persons deprived of liberty by the border police officials, they do not have the possibility of challenging their situation before the relevant authority.
-In other words, the placement of foreigners in the transit zone is not accompanied by a lawful decision depriving them of liberty, specifying the duration of the deprivation of liberty and the rights of the person deprived of liberty, such as the right to have access to a lawyer, the right to notify a third person of one’s deprivation of liberty and the right to be examined by a doctor.
+In other words, the placement of foreigners in the transit zone is not accompanied by a lawful decision depriving them of liberty, specifying the duration of the deprivation of liberty and their rights, such as the right to have access to a lawyer, the right to notify a third person of one’s deprivation of liberty and the right to be examined by a doctor.

 Article 78(5) Asylum Act.